 Sharing traditional knowledge about caring for local environments was an important part of the course.
 Participants learned about marine protected areas in their region and were encouraged to be proactive in caring for the sea.

-Hoea te waka, piki te mātau is a Ministry of Business, Innovation and Employment funded Unlocking Curious Minds contestable fund project led by the University of Otago.
+Hoea te waka, piki te mātau is an Unlocking Curious Minds contestable fund project led by the University of Otago.
 The leaders consulted more than 50 scientists, educators, community groups and iwi about the activities and themes, and partnered with many of these experts and enthusiasts to run the programmes.